narmeshnigam/karyalaywebsite/DATABASE_MIGRATIONS.md

 # Database Migrations Guide

-This document provides comprehensive guidance on database migrations for the Karyalay Portal System.
+This document provides comprehensive guidance on database migrations for the SellerPortal System.

 ## Table of Contents